wei-junn/FED-asg1/README.md

 - video in background on homepage
 - Showcase pictures of clients/events/stores
 - Include pictures in a flexbox
+- Create a filter for the images in gallery

 Additional features to be implemented in the future:
 - Products page for bike accessories